rtpsug/jekyll-now/pssaturday/sponsors.md

 ## DIAMOND – $2500 (LIMIT 1)
 - Day 1 – Presented by YOUR COMPANY
-- Your Logo on RTPUSG - PowerShell Saturday Website and promotional material*
+- Your Logo on RTPSUG - PowerShell Saturday Website and promotional material*
 - 4 Free Lunch Tickets
 - Multi-page flyer and/or DVD/SWAG (provided by sponsor) inserted in the event bag
 - 1 Screen on scrolling sponsor Screen